djsteve33/marta-cli/README.md

 To run the program, you will first need to obtain an API Key from MARTA.
 You can do that here: https://www.itsmarta.com/developer-reg-rtt.aspx.

 To start running the program, first run 'bin/setup'.
 Then, run 'bin/run'.
 When the program begins, you will see a Welcome message followed by a list of MARTA train stations.
-Next, you will then be prompted to select a train station by its corresponding number, type list to see the list of train stations again, or type exit to exit the program.
+Next, you will be prompted to select a train station by its corresponding number, type list to see the list of train stations again, or type exit to exit the program.

 If you type something other than a valid number, the word "list", or the word "exit" at the prompt, you will get an error prompting you to type list or exit.